yuvalherziger/anonymongo/README.md

 ---

+## 5. Tasks

+This section contains a list of tasks that are planned for upcoming releases:

+- [ ] Support for redacting `mongos` logs.
+- [ ] Support for redacting MongoDB Ops Manager application logs.
+- [ ] Support for redacting MongoDB Ops Manager agent logs.
+- [ ] Support for redacting diagnostic archives.

+---

-## 5. Adding anonymongo to trusted software on macOS
+## 6. Adding anonymongo to trusted software on macOS

 **Please note**: You will probably need to tell your macOS to trust this project.
 When you `anonymongo` for the first time, you'll be warned that the project